Branching Brownian Motion

 Some of the particular interest in BBM comes from the fact that it is closely linked to a non-linear partial differential equation, the F-KPP equation, that was introduced by Fischer, and later by Kolmogorov, Petrovsky and Piscounov.

 For more details, a review on recent results, and many references, see my lecture notes on this topic.
-I tought a graduate course on this topic in the fall term 2014/15 and there is a more extensive set of lecture notes, which will appear very soon as a book.
+I tought a graduate course on this topic in the fall term 2014/15 and there is a more extensive set of lecture notes, which has appeared as a book.

 Here is a link to a talk I gave on BBM in Buenos Aires.